Overview

 The Coomloughra Horseshoe

-The signature experience is the Coomloughra Horseshoe, a 12 km (8 mi) loop that tackles Ireland’s three highest summits: Carrauntoohil, Beenkeragh and Caher.
-The route climbs a total of roughly 1,300 m (4,265 ft) and typically takes 6–8 hours for fit, experienced hikers.
-Highlights include:
+The signature experience here is the Coomloughra Horseshoe, a 12 km (8 mi) loop that climbs Ireland’s three highest summits: Carrauntoohil, Beenkeragh and Caher.
+The route gains roughly 1,300 m (4,265 ft) in elevation and typically takes 6 to 8 hours for fit, experienced hikers.
+Key features along the ridge include:

-- Skregmore (848 m) – a series of rocky bumps that provide the first major ascent.
+- Skregmore (848 m) – A series of rocky bumps that form the first major ascent from the valley floor.

-- Beenkeragh Ridge – a narrow, exposed knife‑edge ridge linking Beenkeragh (1,010 m) to Carrauntoohil.
-The ridge is not technically a climb but demands sure‑footedness and a head for heights.
+- Beenkeragh Ridge – A narrow, exposed knife-edge linking Beenkeragh (1,010 m) to Carrauntoohil.
+It requires sure-footedness and comfort with exposure, though it is not a technical climb.

-- Carrauntoohil summit cross – a 4‑metre steel cross that dominates the skyline on clear days.
+- Carrauntoohil summit cross – A 4-metre steel cross that marks the highest point in Ireland and offers sweeping views on clear days.

-- Caher and Caher West – the third‑highest peak (1,001 m) and its subsidiary top, offering spectacular views back down into the lake basin.
+- Caher and Caher West – The third-highest peak (1,001 m) and its subsidiary top, dropping back down into the lake basin with dramatic drop-offs.

 The Devil’s Ladder (Advanced Route)